awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc20-connection-with-maven.md

-# Configure your JDBC connection with Apache Maven<a name="configure-jdbc20-connection-with-maven"></a>
+# Configuring your JDBC connection with Apache Maven<a name="configure-jdbc20-connection-with-maven"></a>

 Apache Maven is a software project management and comprehension tool\.
 The AWS SDK for Java supports Apache Maven projects\.
 For more information, see [Using the SDK with Apache Maven](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-project-maven.html) in the *AWS SDK for Java Developer Guide\.*